 She's Using Her Cell Phone

-dare you, madam!
+How dare you, madam!
 You have obviously done absolutely nothing today and you have the audacity to be on your cell phone.
 (And don't try to tell me you're "checking email" or "paying bills" or "texting the other moms in the carpool about switching days.")
 I don't even know why you have a cell phone.
 Everything you need is right here in your home!

-stay at home.
+I've always said that stay-at-home moms should do exactly that the title indicates: stay at home.
 I feel like using a phone is sort of cheating by allowing you to know what's going on in the world beyond your house.
 If you absolutely must communicate with others, perhaps you can have a telegraph installed.
 It was good enough for my great-great grandmother and she had 20 children!
 Not having access to people outside of her home (or birth control) didn't kill her except that time when she died in childbirth having her 21st child because she couldn't call the midwife fast enough.
 But, I mean, details, right?
-She Didn't Run That Errand You Asked

-help me understand what you were doing that has prevented you from getting your children in the car, driving them to where I needed you to go, running said errand, minding your children while you were running said errand, coming back home (with whatever it is you needed to get in tow), all while maintaining the cleanliness of the house and children, doing laundry, cooking dinner, and taking our children to their various activities all while wearing a ballgown with an enormous bustle and a face full of makeup?
+What were you doing today that impeded you from doing this out of the way errand?
+Like, you were home all day.
+Try to help me understand what you were doing that has prevented you from getting your children in the car, driving them to where I needed you to go, running said errand, minding your children while you were running said errand, coming back home (with whatever it is you needed to get in tow), all while maintaining the cleanliness of the house and children, doing laundry, cooking dinner, and taking our children to their various activities all while wearing a ballgown with an enormous bustle and a face full of makeup?

 Because you didn't do a damn thing today, obviously.
 Obviously.
 For shame.
 What do you even do all day?